-Many of Indonesia's regulations related to the marketing of food and food products are unclear and confusing, not enforced, or are enforced on a cursory basis in a haphazard manner.
+Many of Indonesia's regulations related to the marketing of food and food products are unclear and confusing, not enforced, or are enforced in a haphazard manner.
 While a review of relevant regulations is important, the reality of what occurs in practice may be quite different.
 Therefore, it is essential that exporters confer with local importers/agents to determine prevailing requirements on imports.